Ensuring Safety with NSPIRE: Training the Next Generation

 “It’s great to see these critical inspection protocols being modernized,” Altshuler said.
 “While much remains the same, the overall focus has shifted to meet residents’ expectations for safe and habitable homes.”

 Altshuler pointed out that there’s a lot to unpack to understand NSPIRE, the changes it brings, and how housing agencies will use the new inspection tool during walkthroughs.
 HAI Group Online Training, in partnership with Nan McKay and Associates, is working to provide housing agencies with the information they need to navigate NSPIRE.
 In June 2024, HAI Group Online Training released the Nan McKay NSPIRE for Public Housing Certification course on its platform.
+And, in November 2024, they released the Nan McKay NSPIRE for Housing Choice Voucher (NSPIRE-V) Certification course.

 Key differences in NSPIRE